 3. Know Casual Racism When You See It

-What does casual racism look like in LGBTQ spaces?
+What does casual racism look like in LGBTQIA+ spaces?
 A lot like casual racism everywhere else.

 Really, stereotypes fuel casual racism in all its forms.

-Casual racism also thinks that LGBTQ people have transcended all responsibility for dealing with racial issues.
+Casual racism also thinks that LGBTQIA+ people have transcended all responsibility for dealing with racial issues.

 For example, if you’re a queer person of color who wants to vocalize a racial concern in a predominantly white queer space and casual racism rears its head, you could be accused of being divisive (extra irony points if you were pointing out divisiveness that actually exists).